alexandreweiss/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

     SCHEMA

-    - from a spoke vnet connected to your hub hosting the ExR Gateway to OCI
+    - from a spoke vnet connected to your hub hosting the Express Route Gateway to OCI

     SCHEMA

   - Connect from on-premises :

-     - You already have an ExR circuit to Azure : you can use Global Reach to bind existing ExR circuit to OCI ExR circuit.
+     - You already have an Express Route circuit to Azure : you can use Global Reach to bind existing Express Route circuit to OCI Express Route circuit.
 Microsoft router becomes the switching point between clouds.

      SCHEMA